tonyforns/ResumeApp/README.md

 # ResumeApp
-Welcome!
-My name is Antonio Ignacio Forns, 29 year old.
-Im a Computer Engineer Graduated on the [Universidad Nacional de Tucuman](http://www.unt.edu.ar/).
-My passion are videogames and programming.
-This is a resume thinked to be different.
-It is in continue development in my free time.
-Hope you find interesting!
+Hi!
+My name is Antonio Forns, 29 year old and I’m from Argentina.
+Since I was a child I was passionate about videogames and that moved me to study something that could introduce me more to that world so I graduated as a Computer Engineer on the [Universidad Nacional de Tucuman](http://www.unt.edu.ar/) and I found my second love, programming.
+I have never felt that I worked when I was coding, for me it is the opposite, I enjoy it and it is like playing.

 ## Works Experience
 #### OneBitTech
 * Rol: Game Developer